gengo/goship/README.md

 There are various tools to update your ETCD server including the etcctl client or curl, you can also use a variety of clients and JSON formatting:
+There is also a convert.go in tools that can be used to 'bootstrap' etcd.

    #example setup using etcd